NEWTCAM Update November 2024

 NEWTCAM Overview

 The NEWTCAM is an open underwater tunnel with an integrated camera and lighting system used to automatically capture high resolution images and video of aquatic animals.
 Specifically developed for Great Crested Newt (Triturus cristatus) surveys, the NEWTCAM works by taking an image of a newt’s underside.
 These images enable the determination of sex, development stage and individual identification due to the unique spot patterns on each animal.
 It can be left unattended in the water for several days minimising animal handling, greatly improving survey effort, detection rates, and reducing stress on the animals.
-The images can then be analysed using our improved AI-based processing methods to produce estimates of population size.
+The AI-based processing method is classifying images by species and gender (for the four newt species found in the UK), but does not provide population estimates.
+Individuation (for population estimates) require more AI developments.

 a great crested newt captured with newtcam